al3j4ndrolm/al3j4ndrolm/README.md

 👨‍💻 Currently working on an exciting project

-📱 Launched an Android app
+📱 I have already launched an Android app (MyPlan - Task Manager)

 🌞 Seeking summer internships for 2025